 Calendar subscriptions are cached on server and refreshed periodically.
-The default refresh rate is one week, unless the subscription itself tells otherwise.
+If the calendar server provides a refresh interval, it is respected.
+Otherwise the default refresh rate is one day.

-To set up a different default refresh rate, change the calendarSubscriptionRefreshRate option:
+To set up a different default refresh rate for calendars without server side refresh rates, change the calendarSubscriptionRefreshRate option:

-'''

-php occ config:app:set dav calendarSubscriptionRefreshRate --value "P1D"
+''' sudo -E -u www-data php occ config:app:set dav calendarSubscriptionRefreshRate --

-'''
+→value "PT6H" '''

-Where the value is a DateInterval, for instance with the above command all of the Nextcloud instance's calendars would be refreshed every day.
+Where the value is a DateInterval, for instance with the above command all of the Nextcloud instance's calendars would be refreshed every 6 hours.